 VIDEO: After High School: Your Legal Packing List

-Many families are not aware of important legal issues that affect their 18 – 21-year-old children.
-Parents are often so focused on the fact that the drinking age is 21 that they do not realize that their 18-year-olds are, for most other purposes, adults in the eyes of the law.
+Many families are not aware of important legal issues that affect their 18 to 21-year-old children.
+Parents often, and understandably, continue to see these young adults as “kids,” even though they are considered adults in the eyes of the law for most purposes.
 Parents no longer have the same access to information or control over their children after age 18.
-Proper planning for the legal issues that arise with an 18 – 21-year-old child can help avoid problems later.
-What should parents and young adults consider?
+Proper planning for the legal issues that arise with an 18 to 21-year-old child can help avoid problems later.

 - Durable Power of Attorney